 Clearing a portion (or all, if you can!) of your debt is always a great place to start.
 Directing some of your refund into paying off your credit card, personal loans or getting ahead on your mortgage will save you money in lowering the interest you’d be paying down the track!

 - Improve your Savings balance!

 Studies have shown that individuals with savings enjoy better wellbeing and have lower levels of stress**.
 By putting a portion of your tax return aside for a rainy day, you are doing yourself a world of good in improving your financial resilience and lowering stress levels now and into the future.

 - Plan ahead

 Even if retirement is still a while off, making good financial choices now can impact your living standards and quality of life when you decide to stop working .
-Putting a lump sum into your super can also be a smart short term solution, as any money invested in your super fund will be subject to a lower tax rate, resulting in a tax effective way to invest your money.
+Putting a lump sum into your super can also be a smart short term solution, as any money invested in your super fund may be subject to a lower tax rate, potentially resulting in a tax effective way to invest your money.